 Instructions

-• Sprinkle tomatoes with 1/8 tsp of salt and a drizzle of olive oil and roast on a parchment-lined baking sheet for 20 minutes until wilted but not browned.
-The goal is to concentrate the flavors and get a little bit of the moisture out.
+- Sprinkle tomatoes with 1/8 tsp of salt and a drizzle of olive oil and roast on a parchment-lined baking sheet for 20 minutes until wilted but not browned.
+The goal is to concentrate the flavors and get some of the moisture out.
+(If they are particularly juicy after coming out of the oven, pat them dry with a clean paper towel.)

 See how we calculate recipe costs here.